occurrent-org/occurrent-org.github.io/pages/docs/docs.md

      *
      * @param subscriptionId  The id of the subscription, must be unique!
      * @param filter          The filter used to limit which events that are of interest from the EventStore.
-     * @param startAtSupplier A supplier that returns the start position to start the subscription from.
+     * @param startAt         The position to start the subscription from
-     *                        This is a useful alternative to just passing a fixed "StartAt" value if the stream is broken and re-subscribed to.
-     *                        In these cases, streams should be restarted from the latest persisted position and not the start position as it
-     *                        were when the application was first started.
      * @param action          This action will be invoked for each cloud event that is stored in the EventStore.
      */
-    Subscription subscribe(String subscriptionId, SubscriptionFilter filter, Supplier<StartAt> startAtSupplier, Consumer<CloudEvent> action);
+    Subscription subscribe(String subscriptionId, SubscriptionFilter filter, StartAt startAt, Consumer<CloudEvent> action);

     // Default methods